Liverpool City Council is supporting the State Emergency Service as the lead agency for anyone affected by the February flood event.

 Please visit their website ses.nsw.gov.au or call 132 500 if you need assistance with evacuation or damage to your home.

-Council will prioritise the collection of waste and debris material in coming weeks.
+Council will prioritise the collection of waste and debris material.

 Council will provide an extra hard rubbish collection for those facing a genuine emergency due to storm-related debris.